jayasurya0007/brick-busters/frontend/README.md

-# PropertyToken - Fractional Property Ownership Platform
+# BrickBusters- Fractional Property Ownership Platform

 A comprehensive React frontend for the MultiPropertyTokenManager system, providing fractional property ownership through blockchain technology.
 Built for the Integra Hackathon 2024.